mazondo/formalizedata/README.md

 ## Roadmap
 Very much a first version, currently only supports input fields and textarea fields.
 Coming soon:
- - all input types
+ - all input types (selects, for example)
- - more data types
+ - more data formats (right now just number)